Who Should Register Forming a Neighborhood Organization Benefits of an Organization and the Registry Requirements How to Register Neighborhood Map

 Organizations on the Neighborhood Registry receive:

-- Eligibility to apply for Neighborhood Art & Improvement Funds for neighborhood projects and programs
+- Eligibility to apply for Neighborhood Art & Enrichment Funds for neighborhood projects and programs.

 - Access to City facilities for up to four meetings per year.
 When accessing City facilities, political activity of any type is prohibited by organizations utilizing this program.

 To register, an organization must:

 - Have defined geographic boundaries;